Birth Doula Services

 -

-Call your doula when you start your labor!
-Your doula will meet you and stay with you until your baby is born.
-When your doula gets to the hospital, she will help you feel safe and relaxed by:
+Call your doula when your labor starts!
+Your doula will come to the hospital and stay with you until your baby is born.
+When your doula arrives, she will help you feel calm and supported by:

 -